diegovillatoromx/realtime-food-delivery-insights/README.md

     --bootstrap-actions Path=s3://my-bucket/my-bootstrap-script.sh
     ```

-    Replace `myKey` with your EC2 key pair and `my-bootstrap-script.sh`
+    Replace `myKey` with your EC2 key pair and `my-bootstrap-script.sh` with the path to any bootstrap script you want to run.

 ### Real-Time Processing with EMR and Spark Streaming